German campaign of 1813

 The German campaign (Befreiungskriege) was fought in 1813.
 Members of the Sixth Coalition, including the German states of Austria and Prussia, plus Russia and Sweden, fought a series of battles in Germany against the French Emperor Napoleon, his marshals, and the armies of the Confederation of the Rhine – an alliance of most of the other German states, – which ended the domination of the First French Empire.
 (Note: In the German states it became known as the Befreiungskriege (Wars of Liberation) or Freiheitskriege (Wars of Freedom) – both terms were used at the time, both by liberals and nationalists who hoped for a unified Germany and by conservatives after the Bourbon Restoration to mean restauring the old aristocratic order and freeing Europe from French hegemony and occupation.
 It is also known as the europäische Befreiungskriege (European Wars of Liberation), to distinguish it from the 1808 Spanish Uprising during the Peninsular War.)

 After the devastating defeat of Napoleon's Grande Armée in the Russian campaign of 1812, Johann Yorck – the general in command of the Grande Armée's German auxiliaries (Hilfskorps) – declared a ceasefire with the Russians on 30 December 1812 via the Convention of Tauroggen.
 This was the decisive factor in the outbreak of the German campaign the following year.

 The spring campaign between France and the Sixth Coalition ended inconclusively with a summer truce (Truce of Pläswitz).
 Via the Trachenberg Plan, developed during a period of ceasefire in the summer of 1813, the ministers of Prussia, Russia, and Sweden agreed to pursue a single allied strategy against Napoleon.
 Following the end of the ceasefire, Austria eventually sided with the coalition, thwarting Napoleon's hopes of reaching separate agreements with Austria and Russia.
-The coalition now had a clear numerical superiority, which they eventually brought to bear on Napoleon's main forces, despite earlier setbacks such as the Battle of Dresden.
-The high point of allied strategy was the Battle of Leipzig in October 1813, which ended in a decisive defeat for Napoleon.
-The Confederation of the Rhine was dissolved following the battle with many of its former member states joining the Coalition, breaking Napoleon's hold over Germany.
+The coalition now had a clear numerical superiority, which they eventually brought to bear on Napoleon's main forces, however very stubborn fighting by the French greatly slowed coalition efforts, and they launched incursions into Brandenburg, Bohemia, and Silesia.
+The French armies found initial but costly victories, depleting Napoleon's troops.
+The high point of allied strategy was the Battle of Nations in October 1813, where the allies succeeded in trapping and encircling Napoleon, and ended in a decisive defeat for Napoleon.
+The French army experienced a complete collapse and withdrew from all territory west of the Rhine, the Confederation of the Rhine was dissolved following the battle, and many of its former member states joining the Coalition which broke Napoleon's hold over Germany.

-After a delay in which a new strategy was agreed upon, in early 1814 the coalition invaded France, coinciding with the march of Duke of Wellington's British army northward from Spain into southern France.
+After a delay in which a new strategy was agreed upon, on the first day of 1814 the coalition invaded France, Succeeding Duke of Wellington's British army northward from Spain into southern France.
 Napoleon was forced to abdicate and Louis XVIII assumed the French throne.
 The war came to a formal end with the Treaty of Paris in May 1814.